honkerst/plex_export_to_letterboxd_and_trakt/README.md

-# Export Plex Ratings and Watched Status for Letterboxd & Trakt
+# Export Plex Ratings, Watched Date and Watch Status for Letterboxd & Trakt

 This script converts a CSV export from Webtools-NG (Plex library export) into formats compatible with Letterboxd and Trakt imports.